How to Become a Penetration Tester?

 Why Does Your Organization Need a Penetration Tester?

 Even if an organization has implemented all recommended security measures, there’s no guarantee that its IT infrastructure is safe from cyberthreats—it’s also important to apply advanced preventive security strategies.
 Building and maintaining a strong cyber defense system means regularly testing current and proposed security plans and measures.

 Penetration testing is an essential part of an organization’s overall cybersecurity strategy.
 Trained and certified penetration testers can:

 - Reduce network downtime.

-- Protect the company’s reputation and customer trust.
+- Protect their company’s reputation and solidify customer trust

-The core duty of a penetration tester is to conduct security tests on computer systems, networks, and web-based applications.
-They also suggest specific security strategies and solutions aligned with company budgets and may also offer ongoing support as organizations implement these new security measures.
-Thus, to be a successful penetration tester, certain skills are essential.
+A penetration tester’s core responsibility is to conduct security tests of computer systems, networks, and web-based applications.
+Pen testers also devise security strategies and solutions that are tailored to a company’s needs and may offer ongoing support as the organization implements these new security measures.
+Developing certain hard and soft skills is essential for success as a penetration tester.

 - Networking (TCP/IP, cabling techniques)